achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 # House rules
 ## Success with a cost
-If you roll a 1 on your skill die but your wild die is successful, that is still considered a success, but there is a negative percussion or compromise (e.g., your weapon becomes entangled in an enemy's armor).
+If you roll a 1 on your skill die but your wild die is successful, that is still considered a success, but there is a negative effect or compromise (e.g., your weapon becomes entangled in an enemy's armor).
-The player can narrative what the cost looks like.
+The player can describe what the negative effect looks like.
 This is derived from Dungeon World mechanic.
 I also attribute the idea of applying this concept to Eric Lamoureux.

 ## Athletics skill (Strength)